-After 25 years of teaching our popular school tours program, we have thoughtfully developed these policies to ensure the best possible educational experience.
+Our farm educators have thoughtfully developed the following policies to ensure the best possible educational experience.
 Thank you for your cooperation.

 Payment in full is expected for all participants upon arrival.
 Absent students and chaperones will not be counted in your payment, and we ask that you make us aware of any absences at the start of your program.